gtantachuco/s1p-2018-contract-testing/README.md

 1) In a new Terminal window, start Concourse server: `docker-compose up -d`
 1) In your browser, go to [http://127.0.0.1:8080](http://127.0.0.1:8080/) with test/test as username and password
 1) Login to Concourse: `fly login -t s1p -u test -p test -c http://127.0.0.1:8080`
+1) Customize the Concourse [parameters](ci/params.yml) file with your Pivotal Web Services settings
 1) Set the pipeline and unpause it
 ```
 cd <YOUR_FOLDER>/s1p-2018-contract-testing/ci